 They built their original proof of concept on a traditional relational database, but reached the limits of the technology even before going into production, and knew it would not be able to scale.
 A different approach was needed.

-“We needed to focus on our product, not building a DB to store events.
+“We needed to focus on our product, not building a database to store events.
 We decided to switch to EventStoreDB as it enforces correct structure [for Event Sourced systems] and has the ability to have streams per aggregate” says Slav Ivanyuk, Chief Technology Officer and Co-Founder at SkuVault.

 “We felt the value of support immediately.
 Over time the questions I asked became more advanced and in-depth, as I worked to understand EventStoreDB and could ask the subject-matter experts at Event Store.”
 Slav Ivanyuk, CTO and Co-Founder